paradoxe35/kproximate/README.md

 - Something someone else thinks of that I haven't
 - Just because...

+## Credits

+This project is based on the original [kproximate](https://github.com/jedrw/kproximate) by [jedrw](https://github.com/jedrw), with additional fixes, improvements, and new features.

 ## Development

 For local development without Helm, see the [Development Guide](dev/README.md).